 The Koshimizu family operates the Kominka “Gallery” Mikura bed-and-breakfast in Usa, Oita Prefecture.
 Here the experience is not limited to the fields or the forest, but rather an exhibition of Japanese art built right into the farmhouse.
 Kominka are traditional Japanese thatched-roof homes, often with irori, sunken-hearth cooking pits.
 The Koshimizu’s kominka home is filled with antiques and historical art, from scrolls to porcelain figurines.

-There is plenty to enjoy during you’re visit to Mikura besides the gallery.
+There is plenty to enjoy during your visit to Mikura besides the gallery.
 A stroll through the garden and the opportunity to hand-carve bamboo chopsticks is a welcome escape from urban life.
-During your evening with the Koshimizu family you’ll also be able to experience a yakiniku (Japanese barbecue) dinner and a trip to the local rotemburo (outdoor hot spring baths).
+During your evening with the Koshimizu family, you’ll also be able to experience a yakiniku (Japanese barbecue) dinner and a trip to the local rotemburo (outdoor hot spring baths).

 The Maruka farmhouse is also a kominka dating back almost a century.
-On their farm, the Kamihiras grow roughly 60 different vegetables, among them Oita’s famous shiitake mushrooms.
-The family also keeps animals, including goats for a cheesemaking technique Mrs. Kamihira picked up during her time in France.
+The Kamihiras grow roughly 60 different vegetables on their farm, among them Oita’s famous shiitake mushrooms.
+The family also keeps animals, including goats, for a cheesemaking technique Mrs. Kamihira picked up during her time in France.
 You’ll be able to feast with the family while taking in Kunisaki’s beautiful natural scenery.